bpbecker/XMLUtils/README.md

-# xhtml
+# XMLUtils
-Utility library for parsing HTML into XHTML and manipulating the result
+Utility library for parsing HTML into XHTML and manipulating XML data

+Full documentation can be found [here](https://bpbecker.github.io/XMLUtils).